Photography holiday tour of Cambodia - Overview

 6. Connectivity - smart phones, and devices keep me connected via Twitter, my blog Prophotonut and Facebook.

-From fabulous backdrops - embark on a journey to touch that essential part of yourself and your connection with the world at large.
-Think about where you want to grow because remember, the directions we choose to take in life are so much more than just North, South, East or West ....!
+Seeing beyond the fabulous backdrops - embark on a journey to touch that essential part of yourself and your connection with the world at large.
+Think about where you want to grow and go, “because remember” says Linda Bell, “the directions we choose to take in life are so much more than the arrows on a compass”.